nomemory/andreinc-site/_drafts/2023-07-02-painting-with-circles.md

 <div id="square-wave-sketch"></div>
 <sup><sup>[(Source code)]({{site.url}}//assets/js/2023-03-02-paiting-with-circles/squarewave.js)</sup></sup>

-Except for those small overshoot "spikes" at the corners of the square ([Gibbs phenomenon](https://en.wikipedia.org/wiki/Gibbs_phenomenon)), adding more sinusoids in the picture makes the "square" more convincing.
-The reason for this phenomen stems from the fact that a "jumping" function is hard to approximate using a "smooth" and "tame" sinusoid.
+Except for those small overshoot "spikes" at the corners of the square ([Gibbs phenomenon](https://en.wikipedia.org/wiki/Gibbs_phenomenon)), adding more sinusoids in the picture makes the "square" approximation more convincing.
+The reason for this phenomenon stems from the fact that a "jumping" function is hard to approximate using a "smooth" and "tame" sinusoid.

-At this point, we should get back at our circles, and see how they behave once we add more sinusoids together.
-Is there one circle to rule them all, or a multitde circles that are highly-connected?

 Pick <select id="sumEpiSins" onchange="updateSumEpi()">
         <option value="1">k=1</option>